Thrombosis Travel Insurance

 |Cancellation or Curtailment||-||£2,000||£5,000|

-When getting a quote for Travel Insurance with this condition, you will be asked a number of questions.
+When getting a quote for Travel Insurance with cover for a Thrombosis, you will be asked several questions.
+You can ask your Doctor to help you answer these if need be.
 These will include:

-- Do you have a disease which makes your blood more likely than normal to clot ?
+- Do you have a disease which makes your blood more likely than average to clot?

 - You have previously suffered from a DVT of pulmonary embolism.

-- You have had major surgery in the last 3 months.
+- You have had major surgery in the last three months.

 - You have had a stroke.